Richard Boyatzis

-Richard Eleftherios Boyatzis (born October 1, 1946) is a Greek American organizational theorist and Distinguished University Professor in the Departments of Organizational Behavior, Psychology, and Cognitive Science at Case Western Reserve University, Adjunct Professor in People/Organizations at ESADE, as well as HR Horvitz Professor of Family Business.
-He is considered an expert in the field of emotional intelligence, behavior change, and competence.
+Richard Eleftherios Boyatzis (born October 1, 1946) is a Greek-American organizational theorist and Distinguished University Professor of Case Western Reserve University and a Professor in the Departments of Organizational Behavior, Psychology, and Cognitive Science at Case Western Reserve University, as well as H. Clark Ford Professor.
+He is considered an expert in the field of emotional intelligence, behavior change, leadership, neuroscience, and competencies.

 Biography

-Professor Boyatzis acquired his bachelor's degree in aeronautics and astronautics from MIT before going on to obtain his MS and PhD in social psychology from Harvard University, and is a Board Certified Coach.
+Boyatzis acquired his bachelor's degree in aeronautics and astronautics from MIT before going on to obtain his MS and PhD in social psychology from Harvard University, and is a Board Certified Coach.
 He was awarded an Honorary Doctorate from ESADE Ramon Llull University in 2017.

-Prior to becoming a professor in 1987, he had been President and CEO of McBer and Company (a research oriented human resource consulting company, now part of the Hay Group/Korn Ferry) for 11 years and COO of the market research company Yankelovich, Skelly & White for 3 years.
-During these years he worked on various projects from treatment of alcoholics and drug addicts to the development of competency based human resource systems and competency assessment validation.
-Prior to that he had been a psychologist for the Veterans Administration.
+Career

+Boyatzis’ career blends academia, corporate leadership, and consulting.
+After initial work as a Research Engineer at Northrop from 1966 to 1967, he transitioned to psychology, serving as a Consulting Psychologist at the Veterans Administration Hospital from 1971 to 1973, where he treated alcohol addiction.
+His corporate career began 1972 as a researcher and then in 1976 as President and CEO of McBer and Company in which he served until 1987, a human resource consultancy later absorbed into The Hay Group and even later into Korn Ferry.
+At McBer, he pioneered competency modeling, linking managerial success to measurable skills.
+He later became COO of Yankelovich, Skelly & White, a market research firm, where he advanced data-driven strategies.